Phone Appointment eMail Map

 Dental bridge benefits

-A dental bridge is beneficial because it restores function and esthetics where needed.
-The loss of a tooth can cause a number of problems, including loss of chewing effectiveness, increased stress on the remaining teeth to “pick up the slack,” shifting of the teeth behind and above the tooth which is lost, leaving other teeth non-functional and continuing the cycle.
-And lost front teeth pose an esthetic dilemma for most people.
+A dental bridge is helpful because it restores both function and appearance where needed.
+Losing a tooth can lead to several issues, including reduced chewing ability, increased stress on the remaining teeth to “pick up the slack,” shifting of the teeth behind and above the missing tooth, which can make other teeth non-functional, and continue the cycle.
+Additionally, losing front teeth creates an aesthetic challenge for most people.

 Dental bridge procedure time

-A cemented bridge is typically made in two visits, the first being the preparation appointment and the second the bridge insertion.
+A cemented bridge is typically made in two visits: the first is the preparation appointment, and the second is the bridge insertion.